 To rundown this section I can say, that haze is always bigger within the planetary boundary layer because:

-- The air mass movement inside the planetary boundary layer is slower than in above “free atmosphere” space so the ventilation of the area is also lower,
+- The air mass movement inside the planetary boundary layer is slower than in the above “free atmosphere” space so the ventilation of the area is also lower,

-- Planetary boundary layer gathers the water evaporated into the air from biosphere, hence the humidity level is higher than in “free atmosphere”,
+- Planetary boundary layer gathers the water evaporated into the air from the biosphere, hence the humidity level is higher than in “free atmosphere”,

 - This is the part of the atmosphere, where the temperature inversion layer forms as a stable layer.
 Due to this a lot of air pollutants and aerosols concentrates there and deteriorates the visibility.

-The structure of planetary boundary layer varies within the season, weather condition and time of the day.
+The structure of the planetary boundary layer varies within the season, weather condition and time of the day.
 The depth of this layer is bigger during the night and winter and smaller in the summer and during daytime hours.
-The biggest haze will occur in surface layer.
+The biggest haze will occur in the surface layer.

 3. RELATION WITH INVERSION